upenn-libraries/bulwark/README.md

 - `config/blacklight.yml`

 We provide access to the application-wide configuration via the [config](https://github.com/rubyconfig/config) gem.
-All configuration can be access via the `Settings` object.
+All configuration defined in `config/settings` can be access via the `Settings` object.
 For example, to retrieve the configured mounted drives:
 ```ruby
 Settings.mounted_drives
 ```